-Some of the pieces in the collection, like the Chinese Imperial kites, date from the 1876 Centennial Exposition held in Philadelphia.
+Some of the pieces in the Smithsonian Air and Space Museum’s collection, like the Chinese Imperial kites, date from the 1876 Centennial Exposition held in Philadelphia.
 The Stringfellow steam engine, designed to power aircraft, was added 23 years later.
 There is also a genuine moon rock.
 The museum is organized into several galleries dedicated to major aspects of flight.

-The entrance hall contains the Milestones of Flight celebrating some of the most significant aircraft in history.
+The entrance hall to the Air and Space Museum contains the Milestones of Flight celebrating some of the most significant aircraft in history.
 These include the Spirit of St. Louis flown by Charles Lindbergh, the Bell X-1 and John Glenn’s Friendship 7 space capsule as well as the Mariner Pioneer and Viking space probes.
 Legendary test pilot Chuck Yeager was at the controls of the X-1 when he broke the sound barrier for the first time in history.
 In other exhibits, you can gain deeper insights about the space race and aircraft carrier deck landings.

 With the Kitty Hawk Flyer as its centerpiece, the Wright Brothers and the Invention of the Aerial Age Gallery tells the story of the first powered flight.
 It also relays how aviation had a monumental impact on the world in the following decades.
 The Pioneers of Flight Gallery pays tribute to other men and women who overcame physical, psychological and societal barriers at the birth of aviation.
 In addition to a plane flown by Amelia Earhart, there is an exhibit commemorating the legacy of African-Americans in aviation.

-Several exhibits are dedicated to military aircraft, aerial combat and unmanned aerial vehicles.
+Several exhibits at the National Air and Space Museum are dedicated to military aircraft, aerial combat and unmanned aerial vehicles.
 Other exhibits teach visitors about jet aircraft, air travel and the golden age of general aviation.
 Children will enjoy the hands-on How Things Fly Gallery that features interactive exhibits explaining the principles of flight and space travel.

-In addition to a gallery dedicated to the use of aircraft and space observations to better understand our home planet, the museum also houses exhibits chronicling the history and achievements in space exploration.
+In addition to a gallery dedicated to the use of aircraft and space observations to better understand our home planet, the Smithsonian National Air and Space Museum also houses exhibits chronicling the history and achievements in space exploration.
 A gallery features various spacecraft used in the initial exploration of the moon.
 Featuring a replica of the Voyager, the Exploring the Planets exhibit takes you through the universe to visit other planets.
 Learn how astronomical tools have advanced and revolutionized our understanding of the universe.
 The Apollo to the Moon Gallery chronicles the events that led to Neil Armstrong’s historic giant leap for mankind.

-The museum also houses a planetarium and IMAX theater.
+The National Air and Space Museum also houses a planetarium and IMAX theater.
 The Einstein Planetarium offers a number of complimentary star shows, including the night sky and trips through the universe.
 Purchase tickets to view movies in the Lockheed Martin IMAX Theater that show the earth in 3D, a journey through the history of flight and how engineers transform the world.